ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 #### From _New-Hampshire statesman._

 #### 1825-05-30 &middot; Concord, N.H.

 [This text is not available under an open license.]

 ---

 ## [From _The Cincinnati Literary Gazette (1824-1825)_](https://iiif.archivelab.org/iiif/sim_cincinnati-literary-gazette_1825-06-18_3_25?page=7)

 #### 1825-06-18 &middot; Cincinnati

 <table style="width: 100%;"><tr><td style="width: 50%">

-atchless fragrance still can charm

-Ev’n an did thy levely form,

-When, in its transient sunny hour,
-It reigned the Glory of the Bower.

-M.

-§3TANZAS ON THE DEATH OF HIS FATHER.
-By Jorge Manoique.
-Oh let the soul its slumber break,
-Arouse its senses and awake,
-To see how soon
-Life, with its glories glide away,
-“And the stern foo of decay
-Come stealing on.

-&quot;How pleasure, like the passing wind, ©
-Blows by, and leaves us nought behind
-But grief at last;
-How still our present happiness
 Seems to the wayward fancy, less
 ‘Than what is past.